Galen Strawson: Education and career

 Strawson, the elder son of Oxford philosopher P. F. Strawson, was educated at the Dragon School, Oxford (1959–65), where he won a scholarship to Winchester College (1965–68).
 He left school at 16, after completing his A-levels and winning a place at Trinity Hall, Cambridge.
-At Cambridge, he read Oriental Studies (1969–71), Social and Political Science (1971–72), and Moral Sciences (1972–73) before moving to the University of Oxford, where he received his BPhil in philosophy in 1977 and his DPhil in philosophy in 1983.
+At Cambridge, he read Oriental studies (1969–71), social and political science (1971–72), and moral sciences (1972–73) before moving to the University of Oxford, where he received his BPhil in philosophy in 1977 and his DPhil in philosophy in 1983.
 He also spent a year as an auditeur libre (audit student) at the École Normale Supérieure in Paris and at the Université Paris 1 Panthéon-Sorbonne as a French Government Scholar (1977–78).

 Strawson taught at the University of Oxford from 1979 to 2000, first as a Stipendiary Lecturer at several different colleges, and then, from 1987 on, as Fellow and Tutor of Jesus College, Oxford.
-In 1993, he was a Visiting Research Fellow at the Research School of Social Sciences, Canberra.
-He has also taught as a Visiting Professor at NYU (1997), Rutgers University (2000), the Massachusetts Institute of Technology (2010) and the Ecole des hautes études en sciences sociales, Paris (2012).
+In 1993, he was a visiting research fellow at the Research School of Social Sciences, Canberra.
+He has also taught as a visiting professor at NYU (1997), Rutgers University (2000), the Massachusetts Institute of Technology (2010) and the Ecole des hautes études en sciences sociales, Paris (2012).
 In 2011 he was an Old Dominion Fellow, Council of the Humanities, Princeton University (2011).
-In 2000, he moved to the University of Reading as professor of philosophy, and was also Distinguished Professor of Philosophy from 2004 to 2007 at the City University of New York Graduate Center.
+In 2000, he moved to the University of Reading as professor of philosophy, and was also distinguished professor of philosophy from 2004 to 2007 at the City University of New York Graduate Center.
 In 2012, he joined the faculty at the University of Texas, Austin, as holder of a new chair in philosophy.

 Philosophical work

 Free will

 In the free will debate, Strawson holds that there is a fundamental sense in which free will is impossible, whether determinism is true or not.
-He argues for this position with what he calls his "basic argument", which aims to show that no-one is ever ultimately morally responsible for their actions, and hence that no one has free will in the sense that usually concerns us.
-In its simplest form, the basic argument runs thus:
+He argues for this position with what he calls the "Basic Argument", noting that variations of it appear throughout the literature on free will.
+The argument aims to demonstrate that no one is ever ultimately morally responsible for their actions, and hence that no one has free will in the sense that usually concerns us.
+In its simplest form, the Basic Argument runs as follows: